-A PSA About PSA Levels: Tips to Reduce Your Risk of Prostate Cancer
+A PSA About PSA Levels and Tips that May Help Reduce Your Risk of Developing Prostate Cancer

 This article is not intended to replace professional medical care or advice.
 If you have any questions or need additional information, please talk with your doctor.

-But first, let’s talk about what prostate-specific antigen (PSA) levels are and why they matter.
+First, let’s talk about what the prostate-specific antigen (PSA) level is and why it matters.

 What is PSA?
 And why is it important to monitor?

-Prostate-specific antigens (PSA)s are naturally occurring.
-Cells within the prostate gland produce PSA, which is typically found in semen, but may be present in trace amounts in the blood as well.
+The prostate-specific antigen (PSA) is naturally occurring.
+Cells within the prostate gland produce PSA, which is typically found in semen, but may be present in trace amounts in the blood as well.2

 What does it mean to have an elevated PSA?